hnryjmes/100-days-of-code/README.md

 1. DAY 56.
 Preparing to do the weekend challenge, making a news summary app that uses the Guardian News API.
 Trying to learn ES6 syntax at the same time, and how to keep ESLint happy... #100DaysOfCode

+1. DAY 57.
+Learning by doing.
+What's CORS?
+Finding out through failure.
+Will I get my second API request to work before the end of the weekend?
+Seeing red... #100DaysOfCode

 1.